Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 This basic/original reticle has perhaps been most dutiful for many hunters over the years.

 It features only a single horizontal and a single vertical crosshair that meets at the center.
-This creates an aiming point for any shooter to conveniently position the target over the scope.

 This fine or thin crosshair style reticle is a similar type of duplex reticle but with very thin lines.
-Its design’s purpose is to allow a more accurate and precise shooting.

 Oftentimes, you will find this fine crosshair reticle offered with a small dot in the middle of the scope to better aim at your targets.